April 5, 2018 (Updated: October 5, 2023)

-An infographics maker allows you to rely on templates and assorted visual elements to arrange an infographic to your liking.
+An infographic maker allows you to rely on templates and assorted visual elements to arrange an infographic to your liking.
 Most of these tools follow a freemium model.
 You can use entirely free elements or buy extras to improve your design.

 While a professionally designed infographic might improve your organic reach even more and help you attract more social shares and inbound links, sometimes you need a low-budget solution.
 Plus, infographics creators are often fun to use, especially if you like playing with colors and fonts.